Multipurpose Electric Kettle: Complete Guide for Indian Homes (2026)

 | Monthly cost (30 days) | Rs 120-240 | Rs 480-960 |

-The electric cooker costs roughly 50-60% less than LPG for small meals.
-You save Rs 360-720 per month.
-Over a year, that is Rs 4,300-8,600 saved -- more than the cost of the cooker itself.
+The electric cooker costs about 50-60% less than LPG for small meals.
+You save Rs 360-720 each month.
+In one year, that is Rs 4,300-8,600 saved.
+This is more than the cooker's cost itself.

 How to Use Your Multipurpose Cooker (First Time)